converged-computing/flux-terraform-ami/examples/k3s/README.md

 ### Now, Run flux job that will start K3S, and will run your workload
 Be sure to change k3s secret value, number of instances, and any modifications!
-The below command runs a job with three nodes
+The below command runs a job with three nodes.

 ```bash
 $ flux batch -N 3 --error k3s_installation.out --output k3s_installation.out flux_batch_job.sh "k3s_secret_token"
 ```